-In cases where a significant number of Teaching Units are not validated by the Examining Board at the end of the academic year, the Board may decide that the student(s) concerned may not proceed to the next year and must terminate their studies.
-At the end of the course, if the student has not validated all the quitus and Teaching Units required by the present regulations, and has reached the total number of re-registrations (see above §3.2.2.), the Examination Board will recommend that the student leaves the course without obtaining the Degree.
+In cases where a significant number of modules are not validated by the Examining Board at the end of the academic year, the Board may decide that the student(s) concerned may not proceed to the next year and must terminate their studies.
+At the end of the course, if the student has not validated all the quitus and modules required by the present regulations, and has reached the total number of re-registrations, the Examination Board will recommend that the student leaves the course without obtaining the Degree.

-3.3 Admission Panels, Examination Boards, and Internship Panels.
+3.3 Admission Panels, Examination Boards, and Internship Panels

-3.3.1 Admission Panels
+3.3.1 Admission Panel